-Calvin Griffin, a native of Columbus, Ohio, joined the Florida Grand Opera studio in the 2016-2017 season.
-Mr. Griffin made his debut with the company stepping in as a cover to sing the role of Escamillo in Bizet’s Carmen.
+Calvin Griffin, a native of Columbus, Ohio, is a recent alum of the Florida Grand Opera studio where he made his debut stepping in as a cover to sing Escamillo in Bizet’s Carmen.
 In addition, he sang Zaretsky and covered Gremin in Eugene Onegin, sang Victor in Before Night Falls, and Samuel in Un ballo in maschera with the company.
 Mr. Griffin recently finished a stint with the Arizona Opera Studio where he performed the roles of the Captain in Florencia en el Amazonas, Zuniga in Carmen, Pistola in Falstaff, Count Ceprano in Rigoletto, Zaretsky in Eugene Onegin, Speaker/2nd Armored Man in Die Zauberflöte, Hortensius in La fille du régiment, Colline in La bohème, and Dr. Grenville in La traviata.
-In 2016, he made his Opera Columbus debut as Colline in La bohème.
-In a busy 2017 – 2018 season, Mr. Griffin makes exciting debuts with Atlanta Opera as Mother in The Seven Deadly Sins, Opera on the James as Leporello in Don Govanni, Opera Birmingham singing Escamillo in Carmen, Opera Orlando singing Alidoro in La cenerentola, and will return to Arizona Opera to sing Dr. Bartolo in Il barbiere di Siviglia.
-Mr. Griffin will return to Atlanta Opera to sing Morales in Carmen.
-In concert, he sings Handel’s Messiah with the Richmond Symphony and Bach’s Mass in B minor with Choral Artists of Sarasota.

-In concert, Mr. Griffin made his Richmond Symphony debut as the bass soloist in Handel’s Messiah in 2015.
-In 2013, he made his Houston Symphony debut as First Apprentice in Wozzeck.
-Mr. Griffin performed the baritone solos in Brahms’s Ein deutsches Requiem at The Ohio State University, as well as Worthington United Methodist Church.
-He was also the bass soloist in the Mozart Requiem at Terra Community College and the bass soloist in Handel’s Messiah at Bluffton University.
+Mr. Griffin made his Richmond Symphony debut as the bass soloist in Handel’s Messiah and his Houston Symphony debut as First Apprentice in Wozzeck.
+He performed the baritone solos in Brahms’s Ein deutsches Requiem at Ohio State University and Worthington United Methodist Church and was the bass soloist in Mozart’s Requiem at Terra Community College and the bass soloist in Handel’s Messiah at Bluffton University.